A recent Reflection message sparked a conversation between one of our readers, Carol, and a friend of hers, Erin.Tweet It!

 Those early hardships rarely get Instagrammed or told publicly, but in our observations, putting in the work and working through the setbacks is the only repeatable path to produce anything worthy of being called a masterpiece.

 P.S.
-Take a look at our Creativity Guide, where we journey through a 30-day challenge to establish a habit and help power through the difficult first steps when starting something new.
+Take a look at our Creativity Guide, where we guide you in establishing a habit to power through the difficult first steps when starting something new.